chriscamacho/Jnanovg/README.md

 inside nvg.c

-Jnanovg had NO dependencies on Jgles2 which is only used in the "test" class...
+Jnanovg has NO dependencies on Jgles2 which is only used in the "test" class...

 to compile the wrapper use the jni ant target